VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > Service Bus because it offers out-of-the-box support for the messaging
 > scenarios in the Conference Management System.
 This minimizes the
 > amount of code that the team needs to write, and provides for a
 > robust, scalable messaging infrastructure.
+The team plans to use
+> features such as duplicate message detection and guaranteed message
+> ordering.
+For a summary of the differences between Windows Azure
+> Service Bus and Windows Azure Queues, see [Windows Azure Queues and
+> Windows Azure Service Bus Queues - Compared and Contrasted][sbq] on
+> MSDN.

 Figure 8 shows how messages, both commands and events, flow through the system.
 MVC controllers in the UI and domain objects use **CommandBus**